ultragorira/ultragorira.github.io/_posts/2022-08-05-Timeseries-prediction-with-XGBoost.md

 ### Exploring the predictions

-Now that we have the predictions, why not having a look at it and see where the model performed better and worse.
+Now that we have the predictions, why not having a look at them and see where the model performed better and worse.

 First we can calculate the difference between actual vs predicted values and get the absolute value, just to see how far off they were.